Last Updated on December 6, 2023

 As in the Galapagos, an eco-tourism industry has also blossomed here, with several jungle lodges now catering to international travelers.

 Wander About the Indian Markets

 One of the wonderful things about visiting many places in Ecuador is the opportunity to visit the indigenous Indian markets.
-Depending on the market you can find local Indians selling a wide variety of goods ranging from animals and produce to woven goods and handicrafts.
+There you can find local Indians selling various goods ranging from animals and produce to woven goods and handicrafts.